“We never know the worth of water till the well is dry.”

 - Copy of City’s Extraction Permit.

-A new wellfield at Miltonvale Park is scheduled to start supplying water to Charlottetown in 2016 (click for reference).
-This will reduce the stress on the Winter River, however, that is still years away.
-Also, if consumption continues to increase, and the City keeps growing, before too long yet another water source will be needed.
+A new wellfield at Miltonvale Park became fully operational to supply water to Charlottetown in spring 2019.
+The aim is for this pumping station to reduce the stress on the Winter River, however, with the abnormal past few summers (very wet 2019, very dry 2020, very wet 2021) it is hard to say presently to what extent this pumping station is helping.
+Also, if consumption continues to increase, and the City keeps growing before too long yet another water source will be needed.

 City Residents can…